The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

-Struggling in silence is a recipe for failure.
-Many repeat testers avoid seeking support due to embarrassment or pride.
+Struggling in silence leads to repeat failures.
+Many students don’t seek support due to shame or pride.

 ✅ How to Avoid It:

-- Join an NCLEX prep program or study group
+- Join a NCLEX RN prep course or LPN peer study group

 ✨ Final Thoughts: Success Is a Mindset, Not Just a Score

-Passing the NCLEX-PN isn’t just about memorizing facts—it’s about thinking like a nurse.
+Passing the NCLEX PN test isn’t just about memorizing content—it’s about learning to think like a nurse.
 That means:

 - Staying calm under pressure